yosoufe/CarND-Path-Planning-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+# License:
+You can do what ever you want with this code.
+There is no guarantee for this code to work for anything.